sonnat/sonnat-ui/README.md

 ## Community

-The Next.js community can be found on [GitHub Discussions](https://github.com/sonnat/sonnat-ui/discussions), where you can ask questions, voice ideas, and share your projects.
+The Sonnat-UI community can be found on [Github Discussions](https://github.com/sonnat/sonnat-ui/discussions), where you can ask questions, voice ideas, and share your projects.

 To chat with other community members you can join the [Sonnat Discord](https://sonnat.design).